 Build Strong Character and Jewish Community through Sports

 If your child loves sports and wants to advance his or her skills in a supportive camp environment, you’ve found the perfect camp.
-During our two-week sessions, campers focus on developing athletic skills and improving as teammates in their sport of choice — Baseball, Basketball, Soccer, Tennis, Volleyball, Softball, or Girls Lacrosse.
+During our two-week sessions, campers focus on developing athletic skills and improving as teammates in their sport of choice — Baseball, Basketball, Soccer, Tennis, Volleyball, Flag Football, Hip Hop Dance, or Running & Fitness.

 Our focus is sports, yet balanced with fun and traditional Jewish camp excitement.
 Each day includes skills and drills plus competitive game play, with a focus on improving as individuals and teammates.